dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 >We can store these settings on an [appsettings.json](https://github.com/ealsur/auth0search/blob/master/appsettings.json) file for programmatic access.

-Let’s start customizing our users’ profiles by creating a custom Sign Up experience using [Auth0’s Lock](https://auth0.com/docs/libraries/lock/v10/custom-signup).
-We can achieve this by creating an MVC [AccountController](https://github.com/ealsur/auth0search/blob/master/Controllers/AccountController.cs) and a [Login view](https://github.com/ealsur/auth0search/blob/master/Views/Account/Login.cshtml), which will hold the Lock’s code and use an [extension](https://github.com/ealsur/auth0search/blob/master/Extensions/Auth0Extensions.cs#L54) to create the OpenID Connect context information.
+Let’s start customizing our users’ profiles by creating a custom sign-up experience using [Auth0’s Lock](https://auth0.com/docs/libraries/lock/v10/custom-signup).
+We can achieve this by creating an MVC [AccountController](https://github.com/ealsur/auth0search/blob/master/Controllers/AccountController.cs) and a [Login view](https://github.com/ealsur/auth0search/blob/master/Views/Account/Login.cshtml), which will hold the Lock’s code, and use an [extension](https://github.com/ealsur/auth0search/blob/master/Extensions/Auth0Extensions.cs#L54) to create the OpenID Connect context information.

-The syntax is pretty clear, once we add the Lock javascript library we can proceed to initialize it using the `additionalSignUpFields` attribute, which is an [Array of objects](https://auth0.com/docs/libraries/lock/v10/customization#additionalsignupfields-array-) that describe new data fields for our users to fill during sign up:
+The syntax is pretty clear; once we add the Lock javascript library we can proceed to initialize it using the `additionalSignUpFields` attribute, which is an [Array of objects](https://auth0.com/docs/libraries/lock/v10/customization#additionalsignupfields-array-) that describe new data fields for our users to fill during sign-up:

 ```javascript
 additionalSignUpFields: [{